biggaysanta/phantasmagorical-ridicule/content/page/privacy-policy.md

 ## Information We Collect

-I collect and process personal information for the purpose of providing my massage therapy services.
+I collect and process personal information for the purpose of providing my massage therapy and other services.
 The types of personal information I may collect include but are not limited to:

 1. **Contact Information:** Name, address, email address, phone number.